jeremy-dolan/jd-reference/sh-reference.md

 ```sh
 if COMPOUND_LIST then COMPOUND_LIST [ elif COMPOUND_LIST then COMPOUND_LIST ] [else COMPOUND_LIST ] fi
 ```
-Execute the `if` COMPOUND_LIST; if the exit status is zero, execute the corresponding `then` COMPOUND_LIST.
+Execute the `if` COMPOUND_LIST; if the exit status is zero (success), execute the corresponding `then` COMPOUND_LIST.
 If the exit status was non-zero, perform the same logic on each optional `elif` branch in turn.
-If all are non-zero, execute the `else` COMPOUND_LIST.
+If all are non-zero, execute the optional `else` COMPOUND_LIST.

 --------------------------------------------------------------------------------